-Moore, a Democrat, was the representative for Kentucky's 3rd congressional district and was a Democrat.
+Moore was the representative for Kentucky’s 3rd congressional district and was a Democrat.
 He served from 1931 to 1933.

 He was previously the representative for Kentucky’s 3rd congressional district as a Democrat from 1927 to 1931; and the representative for Kentucky’s 3rd congressional district as a Democrat from 1925 to 1927.

 From Dec 1925 to Mar 1933, Moore missed 25 of 399 roll call votes, which is 6.3%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.